- Ingleside Middle School

 - There will be no grade checks during practice meets.
 Grade checks will apply to any qualifiers and final meets.

-- Cost is $75 ( Discounted fee for Free/ Reduced Lunch.
-Must bring letter of confirmation to front office).
+- Cost is $75 Reduced Lunch $25-Free Lunch $15-Must bring letter of confirmation to front office)

 Our garden club is focused on students learning how to grow their own vegetables organically.
 Students engage in all aspects of the process: planning, preparing the soil, planting, fertilizing, as well as maintaining the garden and much more.
 The goal of our club is for students to build an appreciation of growing food organically, to connect with the outdoors, and to take ownership of the garden and the decisions that guide it.
 Club members also get to bring home fresh, pesticide and herbicide free vegetables throughout the year as our garden produces.